CongLeSolutionX/iOS-development-vault/WEB_TECH/Fetching_website_data_into_memory_V1.md

 ----

+Below is a collection of diagrams and illustrations on explaining how  `URLSessionDataTask` fetching website data accordingly to the original Apple documentation article at [here](https://developer.apple.com/documentation/foundation/url_loading_system/fetching_website_data_into_memory).

-# 1. Diagram: Task Type Choice
+## 1. Diagram: Task Type Choice

 *   **Purpose:** To clearly differentiate between `URLSessionDataTask` and `URLSessionDownloadTask` based on their use cases, as introduced in the overview.